oicr-gsi/djerba/doc/mini_djerba.md

 These entries may occur in any order, but _must_ be present and have non-empty values.

 Summary text must be non-empty.
 Leading or trailing whitespace will be removed before the text is inserted into the report; but whitespace, including line breaks, may occur within the text block.
 Formatting with [Markdown notation](https://www.markdownguide.org/cheat-sheet/) and/or HTML tags is supported.
+This enables the user to create or edit bold/italic text, hyperlinks, etc.

 ## Usage